 0 have signed.
 Let’s get to 5,000!

-***Despite over 4,500 of you signing this petition, six councillors voted to approve this development and we are now preparing a legal challenge to have the decision overturned!
+***Despite over 4,500 of you signing this petition, six councillors voted to approve the "inner-city" style development and we are now preparing a legal challenge to have the decision overturned!
 Please continue to show your support for protecting our natural and cultural heritage and donate what you can to our legal challenge.
 We will continue to post updates on this page and also our Facebook page (RARE - Rostrevor Action Respecting the Environment) in the coming months.
 Thank you! https://www.crowdjustice.com/case/protect-narnia-ancient-woodland/

 Rostrevor Oakwood Nature Reserve, nestled on the lower slopes of the Mourne Mountains, is an ancient native oak woodland covering an area of 41 acres and protected under EU law as a Special Area of Conservation.
 Situated a stone’s throw from the well-known Kilbroney Park in Rostrevor, and within a Cloughmore’s (“The Big Stone”) throw from the stunning glacial inlet of Carlingford Lough and the Cooley Mountains on the opposite shore, it is clear for all visitors to see how CS Lewis drew inspiration for his fabled land of Narnia from the area.

-Newry, Mourne and Down Council have approved a planning application by JC Campbell for the development of 41 two- and three-bedroom apartments, a 70-bed nursing home, an underground car park and associated infrastructure on a 1.05-hectare site within metres of the woodland’s edge.
+Newry, Mourne and Down Council have approved a planning application for the development of 41 two- and three-bedroom apartments, a 70-bed nursing home, an underground car park and associated infrastructure on a 1.05-hectare site within metres of the woodland’s edge.
 We are asking for your support in signing this petition to object to this now approved development for the following reasons: